terryaney/Documentation.Camelot/RBLe/RBLeValidation.BTRValidateAgeDate.md

 `dateBirth` | DateTime | The participant's date of birth.
 `minimum` | DateTime | A DateTime representing the minimum value allowed if 'value' is a date.
 `maximum` | DateTime | A DateTime representing the minimum value allowed if 'value' is a date.
-`dateOptions` | Object | Additional options to apply to date (FirstOfMonthOrCoincident=1, LastOfMonthOrCoincident=2).
+`dateOptions` | DateOptionsType | Additional options to apply to date (FirstOfMonthOrCoincident=1, LastOfMonthOrCoincident=2).
-`culture` | Object | An string that supplies culture-specific format information about 'value'.
+`culture` | String | A string that supplies culture-specific format information about 'value'.
 `allowedFormats` | String | An | delimitted string that supplies a list of allowable formats to attempt to parse 'value'.

 [Back to Validation](RBLeValidation.md) | [Back to All RBLe Functions](RBLe.md#function-documentation)